EN-IH-WDPT-JUN21/TheCleanCoders-MugglesAgainstMagic-Homework-1/README.md

 ### Characters

-**Warriors** are strong well armored characters that focus on the attribute strength.
+**Warriors (Muggles)** are strong well armored characters that focus on the attribute strength.
 Every round a warrior will try to do a “Heavy attack”.
-The damage of a heavy attack is equals to their strength and every hit will decrease their stamina by 5 points.
-If he can’t make a heavy attack he will do a “Weak attack”.
-The damage of a weak attack is the half of the strength (truncate decimals).
-Every weak attack will recover his stamina by 1.
+The damage of a heavy attack is equal to their strength and every hit will decrease their stamina by 5 points.
+If they can’t make a heavy attack they will do a “Weak attack”.
+The damage of a weak attack is the half of the strength.
+Every weak attack will recover their stamina by 1.

 **Wizards** are the masters of the arcane their main attribute is intelligence.
 Every round a wizard will try to cast a “Fireball”.
-The damage of a fireball is equals to his intelligence and every fireball will decrease their mana by 5 points.
-If he can’t cast a fireball he will do a “Staff hit”.
+The damage of a fireball is equal to their intelligence and every fireball will decrease their mana by 5 points.
+If they can’t cast a fireball they will do a “Staff hit”.
 The damage of a staff hit is equals to 2.
 Every staff hit will recover his mana by 1.

 **Stats** are always randomized for the characters:
 - **hp**: random between 100-200 to warriors, 50-100 for wizards